bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 ### Task 1: Set up Project

-Using VSCode and a Command Line:

-1. Fork repo
+1. Fork the repo
-2. Clone your fork (not Lambda's repo by mistake!).
+2. Clone your forked version of the repo
-3. `cd` into your newly cloned repository.
-4. Create a new branch by typing `git checkout -b <firstName-lastName>`.
+3. cd into your repo and create a branch with your first and last name
+4. open the terminal in your vs code and type `npm install`
+5. next type `npm run test:watch` in your terminal
+6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit

 ### Task 2: Minimum Viable Product